Gunsmoke season 20: Episodes

+Lay about sharecropper Dibble Pugh (Victor French) threatened with eviction is given money by his daughter Av Marie Pugh (Susanne Benton) to buy a plow mule.
+But his dreamer-guitarist son Abel is swindled, and then shot in the leg by Festus while trying to make off with his mule Ruth.
+Festus bites off more than he wants to chew when he helps plow crops to make up for the injury.

 Release

 Broadcast

 Season twenty aired Mondays at 8:00-9:00 pm (EST) on CBS.

 Home media

 The final season was released on DVD by Paramount Home Entertainment on May 5, 2020.

 Reception

 The final season of Gunsmoke finished at #28 in the Nielsen ratings.